jeffmoye/dotfiles/README.md

 dotfiles.git
 ============
-Clone and run this on a new EC2 instance running Ubuntu 14.04 LTS to configure your `bash` and `emacs` development environment as follows:
+Clone and run this on a new EC2 instance running Ubuntu 14.04 LTS to configure your `bash` and `emacs` development environment as follows (this is done for you by the setup.sh script):

 ```sh
 cd $HOME